-- Participation: Participation=actively engaging in class discussion, asking questions, and completing work so that you can contribute to the class.
-Here is one way to evaluate your own participation in class: - A -fully engaged; provide regular and helpful questions and comments based on course content and your own ideas - B -active listening; you ask occasional, pertinent questions and comments - C -attentiveness questionable, little questions or comments posed - D -unprepared for class, disengaged - F -regularly absent, both physically and mentally.
+Classroom engagement: Participation=actively engaging in class discussion, asking questions, and completing work so that you can contribute to the class.
+Here is one way to evaluate your own participation in class:

+- A -You don't miss class and are actively engaged; you offer regular and helpful questions and comments based on course content and your own ideas - B You don't miss class and you engage in active listening; you ask occasional, pertinent questions and comments - C -You don't miss most classes but your attentiveness is questionable and you ask few questions or make few comments. - D-You are late, absent, or unprepared for class.
+Disengaged - F You are frequently absent, both physically and mentally.
 Sleeping.